iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

 An enumeration is created for the `ApprovalStatus`, meaning that it can only take one of the three above states.
-Only a `Manager` can alter the transaction state, and if so, it has to conform to these three values, with a default state of "Pending" if not yet approved by a `Manager`.
+Only a `Manager` can alter the transaction state, and if so, it has to conform to these three values.

 #### 3.2.5.4 InGameTransactionApprovals